Tip Test: Does This DIY Slow Cooker Divider Actually Work?

-Aside from using it to get dinner on the table on busy nights, I always lean on my slow cooker when I need to keep food or drinks warm for a crowd.
-From Thanksgiving sides to summer cookouts, it's an invaluable tool.
-But sometimes I wish I had another slow cooker handy to keep a second dish warm.
+Aside from using it to get dinner on the table on busy nights, I always lean on my slow cooker when I need to keep food or drinks warm for a crowd — it’s an invaluable tool at parties and potlucks.
+But sometimes I wish I had another slow cooker handy to keep a second dish warm, especially come Super Bowl time when I have multiple dips and apps laid out.

 I came across a totally ingenious hack on Delish (by way of Reynolds Kitchens) for making a DIY slow cooker divider out of a couple kitchen items.
 I was intrigued and curious — and pretty skeptical.
-Could a DIY slow cooker divider really hold up?
-Here's what happened when I tried it out.
+Could a DIY slow cooker divider really hold up and make it easier to keep more than one thing warm?
+Here’s what happened when I tried it out.

 The Original Tip